Ryan9771/React-Native-Tic-Tac-Toe/ThingsIveLearnt.md

 - Find out how to transfer one handler to another: eg:
     - tap ball to highlight and scale
     - Long press to drag around
+- import { Constants } from 'expo'
+    - Apparently can see status bar height and other stuff, check it out